-“Working with a qualified financial planner means having an expert who can take all the information and bring it down to what’s important to the individual – what it means to them, their situation and how they can put into place a saving program that still ensures good cash flow,” she says.
+“Working with a professional financial planner means having an expert who can take all the information and bring it down to what’s important to the individual – what it means to them, their situation and how they can put into place a saving program that still ensures good cash flow,” she says.
 “Most importantly, it means having someone who can create action items that are focused around the financial plan.”

 Financial planners often bring new information and perspectives to the table, says Ms. Bennett.
 A couple planning for their child’s education, for instance, may decide to open a Registered Education Savings Plan with monthly contributions based on what they think they can afford.
 But with the guidance of a financial planner, the same couple can create a more accurate plan based on factors such as whether or not their child might pursue post-graduate studies, go to school in the United States or abroad, and perhaps work part-time or during summer breaks.